Viicos/django-autotyping/docs/context.md

 - Be agnostic of any type checker, that is only using the existing Python typing logic.
 - Avoid having to manually annotate your code, if possible.

-`django-autotyping` will take advantage of the ability to use a custom type stubs directory (you might need to configure your type checker TODO link), where a customized copy of `django-stubs` will be created.
+`django-autotyping` will take advantage of the ability to use a custom type stubs directory (you might need to [configure your type checker](usage/dynamic_stubs.md#type-checker-configuration)), where a customized copy of `django-stubs` will be created.
 Because `django-autotyping` knows the current state of your application (e.g. the available models, views), it will generate additional overloads when possible, matching string references to your models for example.